hbc/NGS_Data_Analysis_Course/sessionI/lessons/05_data_organization.md

 ## Learning Objectives

 * Understand the experiment and its objectives
-* Setting up for a NGS data analysis
+* Setting up for a NGS workflow
 * Learning best practices for project organization